robventurastudio/griffin/README.md

 # Alpaca Retail Trader

-This repository is the very first cut of a retail-trading playground powered by [Alpaca](https://alpaca.markets/).
-The goal is to provide a tiny but complete example that buys a basket of ETFs/equities at the opening bell and sells the entire position when the market closes.
-From here you can iterate on the strategy, plug in new data sources, or rip out pieces for other experiments.
+This repository is a minimal but production-minded retail trading playground for [Alpaca](https://alpaca.markets/).
+It includes countdown-aware open/close automation, a live data stream, pluggable strategies, and now a ergonomic CLI, logging stack, launch helper, and lightweight dashboard so you can operate everything from a Mac terminal.

 ## Project layout